Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Implications in High-dimensional Approximation

 with $\Theta: \mathbb{U} \rightarrow \IC$ as in \cref{eq:post_density} are $(\boldsymbol{b},p,\varepsilon)$-holomorphic and continuous. \end{corollary} \begin{proof} We show that $O$ is indeed $(\boldsymbol{b},p,\varepsilon)$-holomorphic, which yields $(\boldsymbol{b},p,\varepsilon)$-holomorphy of $\mathcal{J}=O\circ G$.
 The remainder of the proof is in complete analogy to \cite[Theorem 4.1]{SS14}.
 Using \cref{lmm:holomorphic_farfield}, the $(\boldsymbol{b},p,\varepsilon)$-holomorphy of $O$ is immediate, once we show that taking the real and the imaginary part of a complex function is holomorphic.
 Indeed, we provide a proof of this statement in \cref{lem:realandimaginarybpe}. \end{proof}

-This result justifies the sparse polynomial interpolation results also for the posterior distribution of the acoustic scattering problem.
+This result justifies the sparse polynomial interpolation results and HoQMC methods also for the posterior distribution of the acoustic scattering problem.
 Moreover, along the lines of the following section, it also allows to construct surrogates of the posterior distribution using artificial neural networks.

+\begin{remark} Although the theoretical results justify the application of these results, there may be computational issues when the posterior concentrates too much.
+This for example the case when the noise level, i.e., the eigenvalues of $\Sigma$, are small, see \cite{SS16} for a discussion. \end{remark}